dfe-analytical-services/explore-education-statistics/README.md

   and simplicity.
 We need all dependencies to create the build, so it doesn't make sense to split out separate `devDependencies`.

-**DO NOT** install (`npm install`) any dependencies directly into the sub-projects as this will most likely break the sub-project's `package-lock.json` and cause your installation to fail.

-Instead, you will need to use Lerna to do this, with the following steps:
+To install new dependencies, you will need to use PNPM to do this, with the following steps:

 1. Directly add dependencies to any required `package.json` file(s).

-2. Run the following from the project root:
+2. Run the following:

     ```bash
-    npm run bootstrap:install
+    pnpm i
     ```

 #### Cleaning dependencies